ipfs/kubo/filestore/README.md

 blocks normally as less data is copied around.
 Retrieving blocks from the filestore takes about the same time when the hash is not recomputed, when it is retrieval is slower.

+## Adding all files in a directory

+The example script in filestore/examples/add-dir.sh can be used to add all files in a directly to the filestore and keep the filestore in sync with what is the directory.
+Just specify the directory you want to add or update.
+The first time it is run it will add all the files in the directory.
+When run again it will readd any modified files.
+A good use of this script is to add it to crontab to rerun the script periodically.

+The script is fairly basic but serves as an example of how to use the filestore.
+A more sophisticated application could use i-notify or a similar interface to readd files as they are changed.

 ## Server side adds